akwasniewski/CodeForces/README.md

 This repository contains results of my struggles with [codeforces](https://codeforces.com/) -> my solutions to various  problems implemented in C++.
 Each problem solution is written in a separate file, organized by the problem code and round number.
 On top of each file I included problem name and link to the problemn page

+## Disclaimer

+I'm still new into competitive programming, but after first year of theoretical computer science at uni I decided to give it a go.
+Keep in mind those might not be the most optimal solutions, and there may be some errors or bad practices, even though I try my best to refine the code.

 ## How to Use

 You can browse through the repository to find solutions for specific Codeforces problems.
 Each solution is contained in a separate C++ file, named after the problem code.